redis/redis-doc/commands/acl-setuser.md

 ## List of rules

-Redis ACL rules are split into two categories, rules that define command permissions, "Command rules", and rules that define user state, "User management rules".
+Redis ACL rules are split into two categories: rules that define command permissions, "Command rules", and rules that define user state, "User management rules".
 This is a list of all the supported Redis ACL rules:

 ### Command rules

 * `~<pattern>`: add the specified key pattern (glob style pattern, like in the `KEYS` command), to the list of key patterns accessible by the user.
+This grants both read and write permissions to keys that match the pattern.
 You can add multiple key patterns to the same user.
 Example: `~objects:*`
-* `%R~<pattern>`: Add the specified read key pattern.
+* `%R~<pattern>`: (Available in Redis 7.0 and later) Add the specified read key pattern.
 This behaves similar to the regular key pattern but only grants permission to read from keys that match the given pattern.
+See [key permissions](/topics/acl#key-permissions) for more information.
-* `%W~<pattern>`: Add the specified write key pattern.
+* `%W~<pattern>`: (Available in Redis 7.0 and later) Add the specified write key pattern.
 This behaves similar to the regular key pattern but only grants permission to write to keys that match the given pattern.
+See [key permissions](/topics/acl#key-permissions) for more information.
+* `%RW~<pattern>`: (Available in Redis 7.0 and later) Alias for `~<pattern>`.
 * `allkeys`: alias for `~*`, it allows the user to access all the keys.
 * `resetkeys`: removes all the key patterns from the list of key patterns the user can access.
-* `&<pattern>`: add the specified glob style pattern to the list of Pub/Sub channel patterns accessible by the user.
+* `&<pattern>`: (Available in Redis 6.2 and later) add the specified glob style pattern to the list of Pub/Sub channel patterns accessible by the user.
 You can add multiple channel patterns to the same user.
 Example: `&chatroom:*`
 * `allchannels`: alias for `&*`, it allows the user to access all Pub/Sub channels.
 * `resetchannels`: removes all channel patterns from the list of Pub/Sub channel patterns the user can access.
 * `+<command>`: add this command to the list of the commands the user can call.
 Example: `+zadd`.